theopin/tp/docs/UserGuide.md

 If your flag description `COLORSCHEME` does not fall in the range mentioned above, it will change the color scheme to the default setting (option 0).

-> :exclamation: The colors will likely vary depending on the terminal that you use and differ from the one shown.
+> :bulb: The colors will likely vary depending on the terminal that you use and differ from the one shown.
 We suggest simply picking the most readable one.

   Example:
  * `/set /c 2`